What are the things I should notify my employment agency about?

 - has their contract terminated

-In these cases, after the employer or worker notifies the employment agency, the agency informs the Consulate who will then involve the relevant government bodies and provide assistance to the worker and the employer where necessary.
+When an employer or domestic helper notifies the employment agency, the agency informs the relevant Consulate who will then involve the relevant government bodies and provide assistance to the helper and the employer where necessary.

-As the employer, notifying the employment agency is also a way to protect yourself in order to avoid potential claims or inclusion into the Consulates’ Employer Watch-lists.
-It is best practice to keep relevant documentation in these situations such as: medical reports, receipts, police reports, termination form, etc. If it is relevant, we would also recommend showing evidence of correspondence to show attempts of contact (e.g. SMS message record).
-When submitting such documents, you may also add an additional explanation letter.
+As an employer, notifying the employment agency is also a way to protect yourself in order to avoid potential claims or inclusion into Consulate Employer Watchlists.
+It is best practice to keep relevant documentation in these situations which can be shared with the agency, including medical reports, receipts, police reports, termination form, correspondence, etc.

-As a worker, notifying the employment agency is important for you to access support that you are entitled to.
-A core function of the Consulate is to take care of their nationals and they may have services that may be very useful to you.
+As a domestic helper, notifying the employment agency is important for you to access the support that you need and are entitled to.
+Your employment agency is required to support both helpers and their employers with any issues that arise throughout the contract.
+In addition to this, a core function of your Consulate is to take care of their nationals, which means they may have services that may be helpful to you.
 The Consulate can also ensure that everything is properly documented.